Patriot Day: History

 From 2009 to 2016, President Barack Obama proclaimed September 11 as Patriot Day and National Day of Service and Remembrance, in observance of the Edward M. Kennedy Serve America Act.
 In 2017, President Donald Trump proclaimed September 8–10 as National Days of Prayer and Remembrance, and proclaimed September 11 as Patriot Day.

-President Trump also did so in 2018, 2019, and 2020.
-Since Joe Biden was elected president in 2020, he has also issued Executive Orders for Patriot Day in 2021, 2022, 2023, and 2024.
+President Trump also did so in 2018, 2019, 2020, and 2025.
+When Joe Biden was president, he also issued Executive Orders for Patriot Day in 2021, 2022, 2023, and 2024.

 Observance

-In Washington, D.C., three American flags fly at half-mast on Columbus Circle outside of Washington Union Station) on Patriot Day 2013.
-The flags of several U.S. states and territories can be seen also flying at half-mast in the background.
+In Washington, D.C., three American flags fly at half-staff on Columbus Circle outside of Washington Union Station on Patriot Day 2013.
+The flags of several U.S. states and territories can be seen also flying at half-staff in the background.

 The flag of the United States is flown at half-staff at the White House and on all U.S. government buildings and establishments throughout the world; Americans are also encouraged to display flags in and outside their homes.
 Additionally, a moment of silence is observed to correspond with the attacks, beginning at 8:46 a.m.
 (Eastern Daylight Time), the time the first plane, American Airlines Flight 11, struck the North Tower of the World Trade Center on September 11, 2001.

-Patriot Day is not a federal holiday; schools and businesses remain open in observance of the occasion, although memorial ceremonies for the 2,977 victims are often held.
 Volunteer and service opportunities are coordinated by the Corporation for National and Community Service.